Mystery* - noun - "something that is difficult or impossible to understand or explain"

 After the relatively short drive to Bath, we soon discovered how restrictive this "really old" place was in regards to motor vehicles, especially when it came to finding a parking place - on a street.
 Fortunately we found one just across the road from our lunch stop.
 Suitably refueled, we headed off to join the crush at the Roman Baths for a bit of a gander and then checked into the first of our AirBnB's.
 It was recommended that we dine at the Velo Lounge that evening, which was a short walk away.
 Did not disappoint and I can recommend the 'Bang Bang Chicken' as a main meal.
 The following day we made our way to the Botanical Gardens before heading out of town for a bit of photographic history along with a look at how the one percenters once lived along with a quick look at a once famous village.

-After our short stay in Bath, we headed off to York to stay in our second AirBnB and meet up with a family friend we hadn't seen for many a year and then the possibly of walking the same ground that one or more of the Viking ancestors may have once travelled.
+After our short stay in Bath, we headed off to York to stay in our second AirBnB and meet up with Lorraine (and her most generous husband, Darren, who put up with my complaining knees on our way up and down York Minster's tower steps) who we hadn't seen for many a year and were both kind enough to take time away in their busy lives to be with us.
+It was great to get together for long chats and walks with the possibly of tredding over the same ground that one or more of the Viking ancestors may have once travelled.
 In the meantime, this was a near perfect opportunity to visit the town where 1 x James Cook learnt his seagoing trade, so we made our way out to Whitby to pay the Captain Cook Memorial Museum a visit (which book-ends our visit to Venus Point in 2018) and then have a Cornish Pasty... a long way from Cornwall by the way.

-While I'm on the food thing, what is it with Fish & Chips in this part of the world?
+While I'm on the food thing and this is our only notable "bad" food experience while we were away, so... what is it with Fish & Chips in this part of the world?
 The first attempt was at the Victoria in London (the beer was very refreshing), can't remember where the second one was... but the third, I mean, you gotta give 'em three goes, right?.... was in York and well, it was an improvement, but still failed the quality test compared to the dish served up at the Coffee Club of all places.
-I will admit to enjoying the peas (not everybodys cup of tea, I know) and the chips which were nice and chunky as well, but the fish had way to much batter and was really over cooked.
+I will admit to enjoying the peas (not everybody's cup of tea, I know) and the chips which were nice and chunky as well, but the fish had way to much batter and was really over cooked.
 OK, rant over.

 Our final AirBnB was near a place called Wivelsfield, but actually just down the lane from St Peter & St John the Baptist church and a perfect base of operations for discovering some more family history especially in the Hastings area (see St Clements, below... and watch the guy stumble towards the end of "Hastings 1").
 While we were heading around looking for local churches to plunder, the camera managed catch some unusual things.
 One being a local Bentley dealer, with the vehicles on display outside of the showroom... wouldn't happen in the Colonies.

-As previously mentioned, the places for this part of our tour are shown in the pictures below, which can be viewed in the usual way. *note: some movie files ("movie" in the description) are here as well, to open you will need to click on the image to open the file in Flickr.
+The places for this part of our tour are shown in the pictures below, which can be viewed in the usual way. *note: some movie files ("movie" in the description) are here as well, to open you will need to click on the image to open the file in Flickr.
+Google Maps (closely represents our routes) 1 - 2 - 3

 Fast rail.
 Australia.
 Should.
 Have.
 It.
 Making our way from London to Amsterdam on the Eurostar, we certainly enjoyed the experience and it is one that many in Australia would like to have as well.
 Arriving relatively relaxed and less stressed, with the only 'stressful' moments being passing through the French border control at St Pancras station in London.
 Another stamp for the book at least.